asmarking/Software-Tools-Tutorials/lab-report-1-week-2.md

 <font size="5"> Setting Up Visual Studio Code </font>
 ![Image](VisualStudioCode.jpg)
 * First I followed this link [Visual Studio](https://code.visualstudio.com/) and chose download
 * Then I opened the app and pressed 'file' in the upper left corner and then 'new file' to create a new file.
 Ive deciced to name the file example.
+Save the file with ctrl+s on windows or cmd+s for mac.

 <font size="5"> Remote Connecting </font>